BpaLabTHCologne/bpa_lab_docs/README.md

 ## Requirements and software architecture (work in progress)

 ### Requirements
-The following set of requirements has been gathered.
-It will be the basis for the definition of a software architecture for the BPA Lab (work in progress):
+The following set of requirements has been gathered at the beginning of the project.
+It serves as the basis for the definition of a software architecture of the BPA Lab (work in progress):

 R1: Independent operation of the components
 The individual components of the system should be able to run independently of each other.